AmmarkoV/AmmarServer/README.md

 -  ./run_myremotedesktop will start a remote desktop session viewable by a browser on [localhost:8080](http://localhost:8080) ( see [video](https://www.youtube.com/watch?v=aqH25ocm-Tc) )
 -  ./run_mysearch will start a server that serves a google like front page ( that does no searching though and is only cosmetic ;P ) on [localhost:8084](http://localhost:8084)

+-  ./startAmmarServerSuite.sh will start most of these simultaneously ( except remote desktop ) so you can try them out..
+-  ./stopAmmarServerSuite.sh will stop them

 ## Installing